bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ### Justified

-For equal-width elements, set prop `justified` instead.
-All horizontal space will be occupied by nav items, but unlike `fill` above, every `<b-tab>` will be the same width.
+For equal-width controls, use the `justified` prop instead.
+All horizontal space will be occupied by the controls, but unlike using `fill` above, every control will be the same width.

 ```html
 <div>